abhishek-parashar/abhishek-parashar/README.md

  ### A very warm welcome to my share of internet!!!:metal::grin::metal:
  ### I'm a data science research enthusiast, Google AI Explore ML Facilitator and a DRDO research intern.
 I've a deep rooted interest for mathematics, physics and Data science in general.:sunglasses:
- ### Apart from consuming delicacies :yum:, I like to play guitar:guitar:, percussion instruments:drum:, keyboard:keyboard:, shake some legs on chartbusters:dancers: and play cricket:cricket:.
+ ### Apart from consuming delicacies :yum:, I like to play guitar:guitar:, percussion instruments:drum:,keyboard:musical_keyboard:, shake some legs on chartbusters:dancers: and play cricket:bat_ball:.
 Sometimes, I enter a world of my own and usually bring that to paper in form of poetry and stories